France Bike Tours

 Discover the south of the Ile de Ré by bike along a stunning seaside route.
 Spend the afternoon poolside at Villa Clarisse or explore the village of St Martin de Ré before an evening walking tour.

-Arguably the best ride of the week, this route follows the ancient Route du Sel to the top of the island, stopping in a virtually untouched village.
-Challenge yourself with the century ride, or return to St Martin before an evening pedal through the countryside to a secret location.
+Arguably the best ride of the week, follows the ancient Route du Sel to the top of the island, stopping in some of the most beautiful villages of France.
+Challenge yourself with the Century Ride, or return to St Martin before an incredible last evening in a secret location: a classified historical monument privatized just for us!

 After breakfast catch the TGV to Paris from the La Rochelle-Centre Ville train station, and say au revoir to the Charentes Maritimes!